DrAPT/llm/quad_c/session2/workshop2.md

 4 | **Finding a Comfortable Temperature**: Exploring different temperatures for a use case requiring precision.

-The the model to write a short memo making an investment case for Company 36 from the uploaded file.
+Ask the model to write a short memo making an investment case for Company 36 from the uploaded file.

 Experiment with different temperatures to find one that you like.